electricitymaps/electricitymaps-contrib/README.md

 ```

 The `session` object is a [python request](http://docs.python-requests.org/en/master/) session that you can re-use to make HTTP requests.

+`target_datetime` is used to fetch historical data (when available). `logger` is a `logging.Logger`
+whose output is publicly available so that everyone can monitor correct functioning of the parsers.

 The production values should never be negative.
 Use `None`, or omit the key if a specific production mode is not known.
 Storage values can be both positive (when storing energy) or negative (when the storage is emptied).